Logo

 Using an Export Solution

-If you select that SmartList object but don’t select a favorite with an Export Solution built for it, the Excel button is normal, like the screenshot below.
+If a user selects that SmartList object (Account Transactions) but doesn't select a favorite that was assigned to an Export Solution, the Excel button is normal, like the screenshot below.

 SmartList Excel toolbar no export solution

-If you select a SmartList with an Export Solution built for it, the Excel button will appear as a drop down list, like this screenshot below.
+If the user selects a SmartList favorite with an Export Solution built for it, the Excel button will appear as a drop-down list, like this screenshot below.

 Excel button on toolbar with an export solution

-Now clicking on Excel doesn’t immediately export anything, you must select either Quick Export (the default no-macro-enabled export) or one of the Export Solutions.
-I only have one Export Solution on this favorite, so I see 2 options in the drop down list - the Export Solution and Quick Export.
+Now clicking on Excel doesn't immediately export anything, the user must select either Quick Export (the default non-macro-enabled export) or one of the Export Solutions.
+I only have one Export Solution on this favorite, so I see 2 options in the drop-down list - the Export Solution and Quick Export.

 Note that the name is what I called this from the setup window above so in a practical use, calling it what I did would not make sense; it would be better to name it something indicative of what the solution looks like when I’m done.
 “Export with Net Amount” or something like that…